phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.0.8 - contacts hotfix

+* Remove unused Parameters from the Bundle
+* Improvement in finding the boundary between the two components of a contact system

 ### 2.0.7 - legacy import/export hotfix

 * Handle missing parameters when importing/exporting so that a Bundle exported to a PHOEBE legacy file can successfully be reimported